-All three prescribed processes had their annual inspection during 2020/2021.
-Ad hoc visits were carried out throughout the year to ensure compliance with permit conditions.
+All three prescribed processes are on a planned inspection of once every two years.
+No annual inspections were carried out during 2022/2023, however, ad hoc visits were carried out throughout the year to ensure compliance with permit conditions.
 No complaints were received relating to any of the permitted processes.

-SERVICE DELIVERY 2021-2022
+SERVICE DELIVERY 2023-2024